 Under the Sixth Amendment, an attorney must provide "effective assistance" of counsel.
 This means that the attorney must use his or her best efforts in the representation.
 An attorney must also adhere to the standard of ethics.
 Theoretically, if an attorney fails to provide effective assistance, the court could require that the case be retried.
 However, this only occurs in a very small percentage of cases.

 What To Do If You Are Arrested

 Once you are arrested by law enforcement it is important to understand that the right to counsel may be activated immediately.
 It is wise to consult an attorney, such as those at the Sandy law office, before speaking to police.
 In many scenarios, hiring a private defense attorney can be a better choice than using a public defender.
 Private attorneys are usually able to dedicate more time and effort to a defense.
-If you have questions about retaining an attorney for a criminal matter, contact Spencer and Collier, PLLC.
+If you have questions about retaining an attorney for a criminal matter, contact Spencer and Jensen, PLLC.